Our advocacy work focuses on facilitating the advocacy done by family members and autistic adults and helping them share their stories.

 Autism Society Day on the Hill

-Our next Day on the Hill is Thursday, July 11th, 2019.
+Our recent Day on the Hill was Thursday, July 11th, 2019.
 Please consider joining ASNV and other chapters of Autism Society nationwide at Capitol Hill for a day of federal autism advocacy!
 Click here to sign up to attend!
 To ask questions (i.e. what to expect, tips on sharing your story) click here to email the Advocacy Committee Chair.

 Autism Society of America's Day on the Hill is where passion meets strategic public policy and advocacy.
 Each year, affiliate leaders, national board members, Autism Society volunteers, and staff descend upon the Nation’s Capitol to educate Congressional leaders, policymakers, and legislative staff on critical issues and laws of great importance to the autism community.